 As of March 31, 2001, we had 302 market managers who, in turn, reported to 50 regional directors.
 Regional directors monitor the results of their entire region, with an emphasis on developing and supervising the market managers in their region.
 Similar to the market managers, regional directors are responsible for ensuring that store managers are following the operational guidelines, particularly those involving store presentation, collections, inventory levels, and order verification.
+The regional directors report to nine senior executives at our headquarters.
 The regional directors receive a significant amount of their compensation based on the profits the stores under their management generate.